Best Cities in the UK for Indian Students 2025: Study, Work, and Settle

 Considering moving to the UK?
 Some of the top priority factors when choosing the best place to live in the UK include not just job opportunities and educational institutions but also account factors like welcoming community, safe environment, etc. The comprehensive list of top cities in the UK to live includes:

-Current Indian Population |
+Indian Students Population (as according to 2025) |

 London |